Skip to main navigation Skip to main content

 If you receive a subpoena for Georgia Tech records, it's crucial to notify Legal Affairs promptly.
 We will guide you through the necessary steps to respond to the subpoena, ensuring that the Institute's interests are protected while complying with legal requirements.

-Law enforcement agents are advised to contact Legal Affairs for guidance and coordination before executing any search warrant on the Georgia Tech campus.
+Law enforcement agents are advised to contact Legal Affairs, which resides within the Office of the General, for guidance and coordination before executing any search warrant on the Georgia Tech campus.
 This ensures that all legal procedures are properly followed.

 Litigation FAQs, Subpoenas FAQs